Montana Value-Added Agriculture

 Butte, MT

-Montana Craft Malt is strategically positioned at the intersection of two interstate highways and a railway spur to ensure the strength of their supply chain from Montana producers to consumers.
-The state-of-the-art facility produces 10,000 tonnes of malt annually using Montana-grown barley to be used in craft beers and spirits , adding value to ag supply chains.
+Montana Craft Malt is strategically positioned at the intersection of two interstate highways and a railway spur to support a strong supply chain from Montana producers to consumers.
+Its state-of-the-art facility produces 10,000 tonnes of malt annually using Montana-grown barley for craft beer and spirits, adding value to agricultural supply chains.

 Montgomery Distillery